- What range of conservation issues does the Cambridge Conservation Initiative address?

 Cambridge-based events are included in the Cambridge Conservation Forum diary.

 Students from all over the world are welcome at the annual Student Conference on Conservation Science, held in Cambridge.
 This is one of very few conservation conferences aimed entirely at students.
 It helps young conservation scientists gain experience, learn new ideas and make contacts that will be valuable for their future careers.
 Over the past 11 years, we have hosted over 1,750 delegates from 108 countries worldwide.
+In recent years similar conferences have been set up in Bangalore, India, New York, USA and Brisbane, Australia.

 I am interested in a studying for a postgraduate qualification in conservation at Cambridge University.
 What are the possibilities?